Salmon Beat Terms & Conditions

 Sadly most salmon fishing agents are completely 'clueless' on most aspects of salmon fishery management as non of their representatives have ever logistically run a salmon beat in their lives.
 The focus for most agents is all about revenue and not doing the right thing for the ghilllie, the visiting anglers or each individual salmon beat.
 It takes 2 seconds to remind all clients of the basics and that they should call the Head Ghillie 48 hours prior to confirm participation and if there's a possibility of a late arrival.
 Imagine turning up at a football match 1 hour late or better still the airport yet on a salmon river a ghillie is expected to put the entire days fishing operation & other guests on hold due to a late arriving salmon angler who cannot lift the phone or because an agent failed to advise effectively enough.

 Arrive On The Salmon Beat On Time

 I've personally been steeped in daily salmon beat operations for most of my life so I know exactly what I'm talking about on this subject but this isn't an 'easy osy' come and go as you wish type of business.
 A Head Ghillie needs to know where his guests are at all times as he is ultimately responsible for their safety.
-He also needs to work out a daily salmon pool rota based on the fishing preferences of each individual fishing guest so how can he do that if a guest is running late and has disrespected the fishery to a point that a 2 minute phone call is too much trouble!
-It's not just the management of the Scottish salmon rivers & agents that need to sharpen up their act but an element of the 'quick to put the boot in' Scottish salmon fishers too via completely unfair one sided agent feedback forms that hide their own riverbank misconduct yet also clearly define they never read the T&C's in the first place.
+He also needs to work out a daily salmon pool rotation ideally based on the fishing preferences of each individual fishing guest so how can he do that if a guest is running late and has disrespected the fishery to a point that a 2 minute phone call is too much trouble.
+It's not just the management of the Scottish salmon rivers & agents that need to sharpen up their act but an element of the 'quick to put the boot in' Scottish salmon fishers too via completely unfair one sided agent feedback forms that hide their own riverbank misconduct yet also clearly defines that they never read the T&C's in the first instance.

 Effective Daily Salmon Beat Management